-Children’s outdoor playgrounds are being allowed to re-open in many parts of the UK, after a long closure due to coronavirus.
+Children’s outdoor playgrounds are being allowed to re-open in the UK, after a long closure due to coronavirus.
 And that’s wonderful news for all of us with children who’ve been missing the slides and swings and climbing frames in our local park.

 But before we all rush out for first go on the roundabout, safety experts at the Register of Play Inspectors (the body that oversees playground inspectors) are warning parents to be mindful of 2 keys things: